Guide To Men's Healthy Ageing: A Comprehensive Resource For Every Stage

 Staying active is crucial no matter your age.
 But as you age, it's more about staying flexible and healthy than looking a certain way.
 Suitable activities include light cardio, like swimming or walking, and you should keep doing strength training to help stop muscle loss.
 Stretching and exercises that strengthen your core are also great for keeping you flexible and moving easily.

 Just like you exercise your body, keeping your brain active is good, too.
-Doing puzzles and games that make you think can help keep your mind sharp.
-Even though we're still determining how much this helps, if you enjoy these brain games, keep doing them.
+Engaging in puzzles and games that challenge your thinking can help keep your mind sharp.
+Although we're still determining the extent of their benefits, if you enjoy these brain games, continue to play them.

 Remember, there is always time to start taking better care of your health, whether it's your body or brain.